 History shows that the road to technological innovation is long and winding, but lessons from successes and failures with other emerging technologies offer managers a helpful guide.

 Addressing these questions is complicated by the fundamental uncertainties that are at the heart of the green technology market.
-The evolution of this market space depends on forces that are beyond the control of any individual entrepreneur or investor: government policies; availability of capital; and wild cards including oil price volatility, geopolitical conflicts, the rate of economic growth and public attitudes toward warnings of global climate change.
+The evolution of this market space depends on forces that are beyond the control of any individual entrepreneur or investor.
+(See “Defining Green Technologies.”)
+Governments must fashion coherent and durable energy policies.
+Risk capital must be available to fund massive infrastructure projects.
+And there are additional wild cards: oil price volatility, geopolitical conflicts, the rate of economic growth and public attitudes toward warnings of global climate change.